PacketFire/packetfire_site/content/post/blue-boot2-root-writeup.md

 [*] Nmap: Nmap done: 1 IP address (1 host up) scanned in 15.51 seconds
 ```

-Given that I had a potential attack I decided to do a quick recap of the services on the host to make sure I didn't miss anything and saw that I'd overlooked RDP listening, which ended up being useful later in the attack.
+I now had a potential attack vector to explore, but I decided to do a quick recap of the services on the host to make sure I didn't miss anything.
+This was crucial because I had overlooked an open RDP port, which ended up being important later in the attack.

 ```
 msf5 > services